MagnusEast/First-Repo/README.md

-I am being told to proove that I can use Github
+I am being told to prove that I can use GitHub